Libs of TikTok: Political impact

+Harassment and threats

 According to a report by Advance Democracy Inc., tweets by Libs of TikTok result in a spike in mentions of specific hospitals and doctors across Twitter.
 In many of the mentions, doctors are referred to as "child molesters", "pedos", "groomers", and "butchers".

 Drag queens and drag events organizers said that they received harassment and threats after tweets from Libs of TikTok about them and their work.
 In 2021, Libs of TikTok encouraged its followers to call child protective services (CPS) on a transgender couple who were shown in the Facebook Watch documentary series 9 Months with Courteney Cox attempting to breastfeed their newborn baby.

-In July 2022, OutLoud North Bay, a centre for LGBT youth in Ontario, received hate messages and death threats after Libs of TikTok posted tweets in response to the centre announcing a drag show for children.
+In July 2022, OutLoud North Bay, a centre for LGBTQ youth in Ontario, received hate messages and death threats after Libs of TikTok posted tweets in response to the centre announcing a drag show for all ages.
 Also in July, Libs of TikTok made a tweet criticizing the Conservative Jewish camping network, Camp Ramah in Northern California, for "housing kids according to their gender identity rather than birth sex".

 On August 10, 2022, Libs of TikTok reposted a video of a therapist who works with sex offenders who have been jailed.
 In the video, the therapist says their pronouns and advises people to use the term "minor-attracted persons" (MAPs) instead of "pedophiles", arguing that the latter term has "moved from being a diagnostic label to being a judgmental, hurtful insult that we hurl at people in order to harm them or slander them".
 They also argue that pedophiles do not choose their attraction to children and should not be solely defined by that one aspect of themselves.
 Libs of TikTok only posted the first two minutes of the video, which made it sound like the therapist was advocating for acceptance of pedophilia and for people to be nicer to child sex abusers.
 In the full version of the video, the therapist condemns child sex abuse crimes.
 Libs of TikTok's reposted video has been promoted by Russian and European disinformation networks, such as Tsargrad TV.

 Michael O'Brien, a pediatrics resident at a hospital in South Carolina, said that he received threats after Libs of TikTok, on August 15, retweeted a tweet in which he had criticized the account.
 O'Brien reported some of the threats to his employer's public safety office: "I got three specific threats that came from within a 50-mile radius of where I live", adding that "The threats felt very tangible.
 I had to take action to protect my partner and warn my family."